k61n/openhkl/doc/source/workflow.rst

    |                   |                | finding                       |
    +-------------------+----------------+-------------------------------+

 At this stage in the workflow, there are no available profiles to perform an accurate integration.
-The found peaks are integrated at this stage using the somewhat na"̈ive pixel sum integrator (see section `[sec:pixelsum] <#sec:pixelsum>`__ for details).
+The found peaks are integrated at this stage using somewhat naive :ref:`sec_pixelsum` .
 The profiles are gennerated and accurate integration performed in subsequent steps.

 .. table:: Integration parameters